zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/efcore/efcore-devart-mysql-provider.md

 Add-Migration Initial
 ```

-This command scaffold a migration to create the initial set of tables for your model.
+This command scaffolds a migration to create the initial set of tables for your model.
 When it is executed successfully, run the following command.

 ```csharp
 Update-Database